WeersmaLabIBD/Microbiome/Diet_Microbiome.md

  3.Merge Phenotypic and Microbial Abundance Files
  -------------

- **Maaslin input files require:**
- - tsv format
+ **Input files for association analysis and meta-analysis:**
- - saved in a folder which will be the working directory during the Maaslin runs
+ - save in a folder which will be the working directory
- - column names: ID's first, than phenotypes, followed by microbial abundances.
+ - column names: ID's first, than phenotypes, followed by microbial abundances
-   In this case: col 1-4 (ID, age, gender, read depth), col 5-180 (foods), col 180-467 (taxa)
+   In this case: col 1-4 (ID, age, sex, read depth), col 5-180 (foods), col 180-467 (taxa)

 *1. CD-Food-Tax:*
 ```
-setwd("~/Desktop/Data/Maaslin Files")#CD_Food_Taxonomy
+setwd("~/Desktop/Data/Input Files")
 CD_foodtax = merge (CD_Food, tax, by = "row.names", all = FALSE)
 #all = FALSE implies that only rownames that are common in both dataframes will be kept
 write.table(CD_foodtax, "CD_Food_Tax.tsv", sep= "\t", quote = F, row.names=F)